Actions

 From Online Dictionary of Crystallography

 Obliquité de la macle (Fr).
+Zwillingsschiefe (Ge).
 Obliquità del geminato (It). 双晶傾斜 (Ja).

 The concept of obliquity was introduced by Friedel in 1920 as a measure of the overlap of the lattices on the individuals forming a twin.